p-abhiramvarma/Lumos/README.md

 # Lumos
-Aid for Aged and Blind People
+Aid for Aged and Blind People using Deep Learning.